THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 She bore Zimran, Jokshan, Medan, Midian, Ishbak, and Shuah.

-before marriage.
-Her six sons were born while she was Abraham’s concubine,
+Her six sons were born as children of concubinage while she wa a legal mistress

-On Keturah’s wedding day they were adopted as Abraham’s sons with all normal
+wedding day her sons became adopted as Abraham’s sons, with all normal rights

-rights as sons!
-Abraham was their natural father; but they could not be ‘his sons’
+as his sons!
+Abraham was their natural father, but they could not be his sons until

-until he married Keturah (after Sarah’s death).
-Keturah waited for an honourable
+he married Keturah, after Sarah’s death.
+(Keturah was waiting for an honourable

-There is a beautiful symbolism in this.
-Abraham represents God, as husband
+There is a beautiful symbolism here.
+Abraham represents God, as husband of

-of the covenants, and the Father of everyone born into them.
-His life reveals the
+the covenants and as Father of children born to them.
+His life reveals God's plan

-plan of God for man.
+for man.
 Sarah’s death typifies the end of the Church age.
-Keturah
+Keturah signifies the

-typifies the New covenant for earth with life rights for the world, to be declared
+New covenant for earth with life rights for the world, to be inaugurated when the

-typified in Keturah’s six sons.
-Her marriage day typifies the start of the earthly
+Keturah’s sons.
+Her marriage to Abraham signifies the start of the New covenant

 The New covenant is God’s kingdom for heaven and earth; there are two parts